iterate-ch/docs/mountainduck/preferences.md

 The default is set to `~/Library/Group Containers/G69SCX94XU.duck/Library/Application Support/duck/Volumes.noindex`.

-**Note:** Make sure to change the mount location pack to default before using the App Store version of Mountain Duck.
+**Note:** Make sure to change the mount location back to default before using the App Store version of Mountain Duck otherwise you may experience permission issues.

 ### Cache Location